 One of the strongest drivers of circadian rhythms is light, which signals the brain about when you should wake up—and how many hours into the future the brain should begin releasing the hormone melatonin to help you feel sleepy.
 If you spend lots of time indoors away from natural light, your brain may not be getting the message that it should be secreting melatonin when bedtime rolls around.9

 That’s why your sleep routine begins when the sun rises!
-Exposure to natural sunlight (with proper protection of course!), particularly in the early morning hours, prepares your body to be ready for sleep at night.
+Exposure to natural sunlight, particularly in the early morning hours, prepares your body to be ready for sleep at night.
 Try spending at least 10-15 minutes outdoors each day, preferably in the morning, and as much time as possible when you can see daylight through a window to keep your body in the loop about what time it really is.

 Just as sunlight stimulates alertness and tells your brain it’s time to get up, as the sky darkens after dusk, your brain is prompted to begin releasing the melatonin that will ease you into dreamland.
 That is, unless those signals are interrupted by blue light.
 The technology we love—including mobile phones, computers, and televisions—emits a type of blue light that the brain interprets as daylight.
 So when we spend the evening hours texting, sharing on social media, checking emails, or watching our favorite TV shows, the brain may delay releasing the melatonin necessary for restful sleep.10,11